This is an updated version of a post originally published on October 19th, 2015.

-The existing three story building will be stripped to its steel frame, which will be newly exposed at the interior.
+The existing three story building is being stripped to its steel frame, which will be newly exposed at the interior.
 A new penthouse level will be added, constructed out of heavy timber framing and clad with metal panels.
 At the penthouse level a series of roof decks will be added, one for the common use of all building tenants and five for individual tenants at the top level.
 In between them will be a series of planted ecoroofs.
 The lower floors will be reclad with a brick veneer.
 New aluminum windows will be significantly larger than the existing windows on the building.
 Wood storefront windows and doors will be added at the ground level.

 An existing sky bridge of NW Savier will be retained and converted into what the architects are calling a “sky porch”.
 The structure will be stripped of its glass cladding, and open for the use of the office tenants.
-Through access to the Conway building to the North will no longer be allowed.
+Through access to the XPO Logistics building to the North will no longer be allowed.

 The Leland James was approved by the Design Commission on October 15th, 2015, with the renovation drew strong praise.
 Commissioner Vallaster stated that there wasn’t much to object to, and that the project is “well conceived and well put together.”
 Commissioner Livingston summed up her feeling by saying “I think the building is great; I think it’s the building it always wanted to be.”
 This praise was echoed in the conclusion to the Final Findings and Decision by the Design Commission: